How can we help you today?

 All domains are eligible for backordering

 Certain domains cannot be backordered due to registry restrictions, legal holds, or special status designations.
-Premium domains, those in legal disputes, or names in redemption with active owners pursuing renewal, may be unavailable.
+Premium domains, those in legal disputes, or names in redemption with active owners pursuing to renew registration, may be unavailable.

 Verify the domain’s current status before placing a backorder.
 Domains in certain top-level domains (TLDs) may have different expiration rules that affect backorder eligibility.